Alexander Bertrand

-Alexander Bertrand (born February 21, 1990) is an Australian actor and filmmaker.
-He is most well known for leading roles in The Surfer with Nicolas Cage, Les Norton and Australian Gangster.
+Alexander Bertrand is an Australian actor and filmmaker.
+He is most well known for leading roles in Les Norton, Australian Gangster and The Surfer with Nicolas Cage.

 Early life

-Bertrand grew up by the beach in Manly, Sydney, Australia.
-An active surfer, waterman and fighter.
-He trained and fought in the martial art of Muay Thai professionally in Thailand from 2009-2010 and competed for the light heavyweight belt at Bangla stadium in Phuket at age 20 losing via TKO in the 2nd round.
-He joined the Australian Army shortly afterwards as an infantryman before an injury cut his career short and he was medically discharged.
-He studied for 2 years and graduated a Bachelor of Screen Acting in Sydney.
-Landing several Lead roles in quick succession he has carved a place and name for himself among the best Australian actors working in the world today.
+Bertrand grew up by the beach in Manly, Sydney, Australia, and became an active surfer, waterman and fighter.
+He trained and fought in the martial art of Muay Thai professionally in Thailand from 2009 to 2010 and competed for the light heavyweight belt at Bangla stadium in Phuket at age 20 losing via TKO in the 2nd round.
+He worked as a nightclub host and doorman in Sydney's Kings Cross for several years before he joined the Australian Army as an infantryman.
+A knee injury cut his career short and he was medically discharged.

 Career

-In 2016 he first appeared on Australian television in the role of Danny Tollis in the fast-paced action/thriller Hyde & Seek for Channel 9 opposite Deborra-Lee Furness.
-The Warriors for ABC and the miniseries Home and Away: Revenge.
+In 2016 Bertrand first appeared on Australian television in Hyde & Seek for Channel 9 opposite Deborra-Lee Furness, The Warriors for ABC and the miniseries Home and Away: Revenge.

-In 2018 he starred in the Australian national commercial campaign for Iron Jack beer.
+In 2018, Bertrand starred in the Australian national commercial campaign for Iron Jack beer.

-In 2019 he was cast as the lead in the series Les Norton (TV series), based on the cult classic books of the same name for ABC, opposite Rebel Wilson and David Wenham, with directors including Jocelyn Moorehouse and David Caesar.
-Shortly after landing another prominent role in the ensemble cast of Peter Duncan's Operation Buffalo (2019) starring James Cromwell for Netflix.
+In 2019, Bertrand was cast as the lead in ABC series Les Norton, based on the books of the same name, opposite Rebel Wilson and David Wenham, with directors including Jocelyn Moorehouse and David Caesar.
+Wenham stated: "I thought, well, this is going to obviously succeed or fail on the strength of who they cast in the lead role...
+In the very first read-through, I thought: 'Yep, he's got it – he's got the laconic, wry, slightly innocent delivery that Les should have.
+Yep, the perfect choice, and he's been a joy to work with."

+Shortly thereafter, Bertrand joined the ensemble cast of Peter Duncan's Operation Buffalo (2019) starring James Cromwell for Netflix.

-In 2021 with Bertrand in the lead role, the acclaimed Village Roadshow limited series Australian Gangster was released From writer/director Gregor Jordan which premiered on Channel 7.
-Based on the life and death of Pasquale Barbaro.
-With Journalist Luke Buckmaster stating " If this frantically entertaining production were of a higher pedigree, his performance would be more obviously haunting and dramatic, perhaps even with flickers of greatness reminiscent of some of the finest portrayals of Australian criminals and ex-cons—such as Daniel P. Jones in Hail, Richard Green in Boxing Day and Eric Bana in Chopper."
+In 2021, with Bertrand in the lead role, the Village Roadshow limited series Australian Gangster (based on the life and death of Pasquale Barbaro, written and directed by Gregor Jordan) premiered on Channel 7.
+Journalist Luke Buckmaster stated: "If this frantically entertaining production were of a higher pedigree, his performance would be more obviously haunting and dramatic, perhaps even with flickers of greatness reminiscent of some of the finest portrayals of Australian criminals and ex-cons – such as Daniel P. Jones in Hail, Richard Green in Boxing Day and Eric Bana in Chopper".

-In 2024 he was seen as 'Pitbull' in the film The Surfer opposite Nicolas Cage, directed by Lorcan Finnegan of which had its world Premiere at The 77th Cannes Film Festival and received a 7 minute standing ovation.
+In 2024 Bertrand was seen as 'Pitbull' in The Surfer opposite Nicolas Cage and Julian McMahon.
+The Surfer, directed by Lorcan Finnegan had its world premiere at The 77th Cannes Film Festival and received a 7 minute standing ovation.

-In 2025 he will next be seen on screens in feature film dATE, directed by Scott Milam along side Olivia Rose Keegan, Maddie Phillips and Dot Marie Jones.
+In 2025 Bertrand was cast in the feature film dATE, directed by Scott Milam alongside Olivia Rose Keegan, Maddie Phillips and Dot Marie Jones.

-Other notable credits of 2025 are, Suits LA,NCIS and SWAT.
+Other recent credits are, R.J.
+Decker and Suits LA.